Comet vintages: Literary references

 There have been several references in literature to the 1811 vintage, which was often described as the "Year of the Comet".
 It is referenced in the title of Ray Russell's 1967 short story "Comet Wine", and the vintage contributes to the story's plot.
 Ernst Jünger's 1939 novel On the Marble Cliffs has central characters drinking wine from the "year of the comet".
 In "The Adventure of the Stockbroker's Clerk" by Arthur Conan Doyle, Dr. Watson describes Sherlock Holmes, upon being told the clerk's story, as being pleased, "like a connoisseur who has just taken his first sip of a comet vintage."
 In the 1992 romantic comedy Year of the Comet, a bottle of 1811 Château Lafite is central to the story line.
 In "The Uncommercial Traveller," Charles Dickens refers to a clergyman as one "acquainted with 'Twenty port and comet vintages".
-In is referred to in the 1922 short story "Putois" by Anatole France: "Monsieur Blaise, the registrar, who declared that he had employed Putois to chop wood in his yard, from the 19th until the 23rd of October, in the year of the comet."
+It is referred to in the 1922 short story "Putois" by Anatole France: "Monsieur Blaise, the registrar, who declared that he had employed Putois to chop wood in his yard, from the 19th until the 23rd of October, in the year of the comet."